-City of Heroes: Going Rogue review
+City of Heroes: Going Rogue full review

 Being a hero is no easy feat: it takes perseverance, practice and that special lack of dignity that is required to wear a costume that, in most cases, would leave even Liberace speechless.